Regional Municipality of Durham: Education

 The Durham District School Board operates all English-language secular public schools within Durham Region, except for those schools within Clarington, which are part of the Kawartha Pine Ridge District School Board.
 This is a holdover from the pre-1974 structure in which the area now forming Clarington was part of Durham County, while the other municipalities were part of Ontario County.

 The Durham Catholic District School Board operates the separate English-language public Catholic school system within Durham Region, again with the exception of schools in Clarington, which are part of the Peterborough Victoria Northumberland and Clarington Catholic District School Board.

 Neither school board is an operating division of the regional government.
 Instead, as is true of all school boards in Ontario, they are separate entities with distinct but overlapped service areas.
 Elected public trustees responsible for their operation.

 French-language school boards serving the municipality include the Conseil scolaire Viamonde and the Conseil scolaire catholique MonAvenir.

 Durham Secondary Academy and Middle School offers private elementary and secondary education for students in the Region of Durham.

 The region also is home to Ontario Tech University, Ontario's fastest growing university, Durham College, and Trent University Durham (Trent University's main campus is in Peterborough).
 The Ontario Tech and Durham College main campuses are located in north Oshawa.
 Durham College also has a satellite campus in Whitby, and Ontario Tech has one in Downtown Oshawa.

 Ontario Tech University is a science, technology engineering and math (STEM)-focused, research driven institution.
 Ontario Tech is home to the [ACE Climatic Wind Tunnel, a research, development and testing facility available for rent to manufacturers of all descriptions, startup companies and researchers in Canada and around the globe.
 Ontario Tech University is rated number 1 in cross-sector research among Canadian undergraduate universities.
 Within 15 years of its founding, Ontario Tech quickly earned a reputation for computer science, ranking among the top 10 programs in Canada and 4th in Ontario.

 Durham College has campuses in Oshawa and Whitby, and has nine academic schools across a wide range of disciplines.

 Trent University Durham offers full and part-time undergraduate programs, as well as post-graduate certificates.
 Other key programs at Trent University Durham include Bachelors of Business Administration, Computing Systems, and Communications & Critical Thinking as well as a Master of Management, which is a 16 month professional master program.
 Trent University Durham announced in 2019 plans to expand their campus in Oshawa to include 200 on-campus residences, "creative learning spaces", and academic space.

-Travel region

-Durham Region lies within the Central Counties of Ontario, a tourism-related association.